jf2978/crypto-eng-assignment/README.md

 - How will you test your system?

-1. Unit tests for isolated, one-off functions like helpers, batching logic, etc.
+1. Unit tests for isolated, one-off functions like helpers, batching logic, etc. Go table-driven testing could prove particularly useful here (testing the different types of payloads each handler can receive, etc.)
 2. Integration tests particularly between our database (Spanner in this case) and our blockchain data API

 - How will you monitor system health in production?